 Travel To New Zealand Now & Have It Almost All To Yourself

 Only 2,000 Working Holiday Visa holders have entered New Zealand since the borders reopened.
-The country still feels very much as it has been for the last two and a half years.
+In September 2022, the country still feels very much as it has been for the last two and a half years.

 You may travel along the highway on a usually popular tourist route and not see another vehicle for hours on end.
 Campsites and motels are empty or closed down.
 You might be the only customer seated for dinner in a restaurant.
 You can take a hike and not see another person the whole way to the summit and back again.
 You can visit a natural hot spring and be practically the only person there.